Measuring Online Behavior Change with Observational Studies: a Review: Introduction

-The scope of research concerning human behavior has significantly broadened with the widespread adoption of social media, which has led to a cultural shift where publicly sharing thoughts and experiences with online audiences has become commonplace~\cite{abramova2017understanding}.
-The increasing availability of self-reported data from online platforms has opened new avenues for exploring fine-grained digital traces of behavioral change~\cite{lazer2020computational}.
-Although most studies on online behavior are purely observational rather than experimental~\cite{zhang2020data} (with a few notable exceptions~\cite{kramer2014experimental}), they offer distinct advantages over experimental designs typical of the traditional social sciences.
+The scope of research concerning human behavior and its change has significantly broadened with the widespread adoption of social media, which has led to a cultural shift where publicly sharing thoughts and experiences with online audiences has become commonplace~\cite{abramova2017understanding}.
+The increasing availability of self-reported data from online platforms has opened new avenues for exploring fine-grained digital traces of behavior change~\cite{lazer2020computational}.
+This explorations are particularly flourishing in the realm of Computational Social Science, which is the main field of focus for our review.
+Although most studies on online behavior change are purely observational rather than experimental~\cite{zhang2020data} (with a few notable exceptions~\cite{kramer2014experimental}), they offer distinct advantages over experimental designs typical of the traditional social sciences.
 First, social media users generate data organically within their daily experiences, thus mitigating the issues of ecological validity that often affect the artificial design of laboratory studies~\cite{cicourel1982interviews}.
 Second, online data is rich in implicit signals left by users as they interact with the platform and with each other, which enable a comparison of overtly stated behavior with tacitly revealed preferences and opinions~\cite{bond2015quantifying}.
-Last, studies on online behavior hold direct relevance to societal development because the Web not only documents behavior change but also catalyzes it, serving as a fertile ground for political discourse, online deliberation, and collective action on a wide range of issues~\cite{segerberg2011social,gerbaudo2012tweets,margetts2015political}.
+Last, such studies hold direct relevance to societal development because the Web not only documents behavior change but also catalyzes it, serving as a fertile ground for political discourse, online deliberation, and collective action on a wide range of issues~\cite{segerberg2011social,gerbaudo2012tweets,margetts2015political}.
+These strengths, however, come with limitations.
+Observational studies afford little control over confounding variables, making causal inference necessarily more tentative than in controlled experiments.
+Consequently, insights derived from such studies should be interpreted with caution.

-However, identifying behavioral shifts from online media is a challenging task due to the diverse range of practices people use online, and to the complex and partial ways in which these shifts can surface from digital footprints.
-Furthermore, since the development of behaviorism, there has been a proliferation of theoretical frameworks on behavior change~\cite{hull_principles_1943,rogers_diffusion_2014,prochaska_transtheoretical_2020} which contributes to shaping a nuanced and multi-faceted scenario.